Graduating with Honors

 Cum laude is earned automatically with a minimum 3.75 honors GPA at the time of graduation.

-Pursuit of magna cum laude is by invitation, extended to those who attain a 3.75 honors GPA at the end of the first semester in ProTeach.
-Magna cum laude is earned with a maintained 3.75 GPA and a scholarly project deemed superior by the faculty at the time of graduation.
+Magna cum laude is earned with a 3.75 GPA and a scholarly project deemed superior by the faculty at the time of graduation.
+Summa cum laude is earned with a 3.9 GPA and a scholarly project deemed superior by the faculty at the time of graduation.
 The scholarly project may be pursued in conjunction with the University Scholars Program (see information below) or independent of that program.
+Registration for one credit of Undergraduate Research is required in the final semester to be considered for magna cum laude or summa cum laude.

 Honors GPA Requirements: College of Education